NET WORTH: $45 Million, estimated

 FUNDING AREAS: Literacy

-OVERVIEW: David Baldacci moves much of his philanthropy through Wish You Well Foundation, which he runs with his wife, Michelle.
+OVERVIEW: David Baldacci does much of his grantmaking through Wish You Well Foundation, which he runs with his wife, Michelle.
 Wish You Well supports family and adult literacy across the country.
 The foundation has also partnered with Feeding America to launch Feeding Body & Mind, a program that addresses the links between literacy, poverty, and hunger.

 BACKGROUND: David Baldacci was born in 1960 in Virginia.
 He attended Henrico High School in the Richmond area before earning his bachelor's degree from Virginia Commonwealth University and his law degree from the University of Virginia School of Law.
 He practiced law in Washington, D.C., and also wrote novels.
 In 1996, Baldacci published his first novel, Absolute Power, which was adapted into a major motion picture with Clint Eastwood directing and starring.
 Baldacci has published 30 novels, several of which have been adapted for film and television.